rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 It is often the case that the process of *describing our data* is by far the heaviest burden that we must bear when writing tests.
 This process of assessing "what variety of values should I test?", "have I thought of all the important edge-cases?", and "how much is 'enough'?" will crop up with nearly every test that we write.
 Indeed, these are questions that you may have been asking yourself when writing `test_count_vowels_basic` and `test_merge_max_mappings` in the previous sections of this module.

-[Hypothesis](https://hypothesis.readthedocs.io/) is a powerful Python library that empowers us to write a _description_ (specifications, to be more precise) of the data that we want to use to exercise our test.
+[Hypothesis](https://hypothesis.readthedocs.io/) is a powerful Python library that empowers us to write a _description_ (specification, to be more precise) of the data that we want to use to exercise our test.
 It will then *generate* test cases that satisfy this description and will run our test on these cases.

 Let's look at a simple example of Hypothesis in action.